ROTI or "Return On Time Invested" as an agile metric

 As you can see in this image, we measure the Roti score in each retro and can really see long-term trends in the teams.
 Here, for example, we can see that the team is already so well-rehearsed that we can deliver a pretty stable performance and are always around a 9/10.

-In the second image, on the other hand, you can see a team that has only recently incorporated retrospectives into its routine.
-And what you can quickly see here is that the first team awards a whole point more on average than the second.
-The funny thing is, however, that the above-mentioned phenomenon actually occurs here, that the retros do not de facto run worse, but team #2 Simply handles the scoring a bit more conservatively. – What you can really see with Team #2, however, is that the retros are perceived as somewhat less valuable from month to month.
-The "return on time invested" is dropping.
+In the second picture, on the other hand, you can see a team that has only recently established retrospectives in their routine.
+And what you can quickly see here is that the first team gives an average of one whole point more than the second.
+The funny thing, however, is that the phenomenon mentioned above actually occurs here, that the retros are not actually running worse, but Team #2 is simply a little more conservative with the scoring. - What you can really see with Team #2, however, is that the retros are perceived as somewhat less valuable from month to month.
+The “return on time invested” is decreasing.

 From here on, the real magic begins: because now you have to find out what caused Team #2 to see a downward trend.

-Spoiler: The duration of retrospectives has increased. – So it seems like the increasing duration of retros for team #2 is causing the return on time invested to decrease.
+Spoiler: The duration of the retrospectives has increased. - So it seems that the increasing duration of the retros for Team #2 is causing the return on time invested to decrease.

 Important: This is first a hypothesis, which again needs to be tested.
 So we have concluded in the team to restrict the meeting time and will see in the coming retros what effect it will have on the Roti score.